JinuPaul/mytest/readme.txt

-This is a read me file in master
+This is a read me file in branch1